 Please follow the guidelines from your local health or state health department regarding current restrictions and facial covering guidelines.
 The following recommendations are based on current guidelines to the best of our knowledge.

-Current air quality conditions are MODERATE but will reach UNHEALTHY FOR SENSITIVE GROUPS in many areas of the Puget Sound region.
+Current air quality conditions are UNHEALTHY FOR SENSITIVE GROUPS.